jarnailchahal/Blog-website/_posts/2021-12-06-Transversing-a-binary-tree.md

 Goes through lines 13 to 19 prints: **1).. before left:** once because of line 18

-At line 19: because of recursion it now passes  **root.left** (i.e. value 2) as an argument to *inorderTraversalUtil* and then again goes from line 13 to 19 printing: **1).. before left:** again because of line 18.
+At line 19: because of recursion it now passes **root.left** (i.e. 1.left which is value 2) as an argument to *inorderTraversalUtil* and then again goes from line 13 to 19 printing: **1).. before left:** again because of line 18.

 Root value is now **2**
 <div style="text-align:center"><img src="../assets/img/2.png" width="400"></div>

-At line 19: because of recursion it now passes  **root.left.left** (i.e. value 4) and then again goes from line 13 to 19 printing: **1).. before left:** the third time because of line 18.
+At line 19: because of recursion it now passes  **root.left.left** (i.e. 2.left which is value 4) and then again goes from line 13 to 19 printing: **1).. before left:** the third time because of line 18.

 Root value is now **4**
 <div style="text-align:center"><img src="../assets/img/4.png" width="400"></div>

-At line 19: because of recursion it now passes  **root.left.left.left** (i.e. value NULL).
-It finally sees that our tree does not have any **4.left** value, so it goes from line 13 to 16 and returns nothing.
+At line 19: because of recursion it now passes  **root.left.left.left** (i.e. as we dont have any 4.value, it passes NULL).
+It now sees that our tree does not have any **4.left** value, so this time it only goes from line 13 to 16 and returns nothing.

 As expected, it does **NOT** print **1).. before left:** the **4th** time.